 Project overview

-June 2021 will see the 10-year anniversary of the adoption of the UN Guiding Principles on Business & Human Rights (UNGPs) by the UN Human Rights Council.
-To mark this occasion, the UN Working Group on Business and Human Rights has launched a new project to further drive and scale up implementation of the UNGPs more widely over the next 10 years.
-The project will take stock of achievements to date, review existing gaps, and develop an ambitious vision and roadmap for the decade ahead.
+June 2021 marked the 10-year anniversary of the adoption of the UN Guiding Principles on Business & Human Rights (UNGPs) by the UN Human Rights Council.
+To mark this occasion, the UN Working Group on Business and Human Rights launched a new project to further drive and scale up implementation of the UNGPs more widely over the next 10 years.
+The project had two main components:

 Focus Areas

-Over the course of the next year, the UNGPs10+ project will look at drivers and opportunities for speeding and scaling up implementation of the UNGPs, including:
+The UNGPs10+ project looked at drivers and opportunities for speeding and scaling up implementation of the UNGPs, including:

 Mandatory Due Diligence